Search for Higgsinos in final states with low-momentum lepton-track pairs at 13 TeV: Summary

 \section{Summary}

 A search for Higgsino pair production in compressed mass spectra scenarios is performed using low-momentum dimuon and lepton-track pairs in proton-proton collisions at $\sqrt{s}=13\TeV$, based on a data sample corresponding to an integrated luminosity of 137\fbinv~\cite{CMS:LUM-17-003,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002} collected in 2016, 2017, and 2018 with the CMS detector.
 The results are interpreted in a simplified model featuring a dark matter candidate neutralino \PSGczDo that is nearly mass-degenerate with a slightly heavier neutralino \PSGczDt and charginos \PSGcpmDo.
-The search targets a region of parameter space where sensitivity was limited in previous analyses~\cite{Aad_2020,CMS:2021edw}, and extends the reach by 0.5--2\GeV in the most compressed phase space.
-This region, characterized by low-mass Higgsinos, is of particular theoretical interest because of its relevance for naturalness and fine-tuning arguments~\cite{Martin:1997ns, BARBIERI198863, de_Carlos_1993}, addressing both the large and small hierarchy problems.
-Mass differences between the lighter and heavier neutralinos are probed down to 1.5\GeV, assuming a Higgsino mass of 100\GeV.
-The maximum excluded Higgsino mass is 115\GeV, corresponding to a mass difference of 3.5\GeV.
+The search targets a region of parameter space where sensitivity was limited in previous analyses~\cite{Aad_2020,CMS:2021edw}, and extends the reach in \Dmz ($=2\Dmpm$) by 0.5--2\GeV in the most compressed phase space.
+This region, characterized by low-mass Higgsino eigenstates, is of particular theoretical interest because of its relevance for naturalness and fine-tuning arguments~\cite{Martin:1997ns, BARBIERI198863, de_Carlos_1993}, addressing both the large and small hierarchy problems.
+Values of \Dmz are probed down to 1.5\GeV, assuming a chargino mass of 100\GeV.
+The maximum excluded Higgsino mass is 115\GeV, corresponding to a \Dmz of 3.5\GeV.
 These results place stringent constraints on natural supersymmetry and other models predicting electroweak multiplet dark matter.